Last updated: [10/2022]

 - For additional information regarding coronavirus in the Dominican Republic, please visit the Ministry of Public Health’s website https://www.msp.gob.do/web/

-- The Dominican Republic has local capacity to diagnose the COVID-19 through the National Public Health Laboratory.
-The Ministry of Health advises of mandatory quarantine or self-quarantine for COVID-19 positive patients.
-Please call *462 for further instructions.
+- The Dominican Republic has local capacity to diagnose COVID-19 through the National Public Health Laboratory and private laboratories.